Leadership Job Descriptions

 Method of Appointment

-The Vice Chair shall be appointed by the President‐Elect, who shall consult with the incoming or sitting Chair, the President and the Chief Executive Officer.
+The Vice Chair shall be appointed by the Vice President and/or President, in consultation with the Chief Executive Officer.

 Accountability